Gal25/OOP-Ex4/README.md

 This directed weighted graph presents the path of all the game, The role of each of the elements is: The graph symbolizes the path of the whole game, the role of the agents is to chase the Pokemon and eat them.

-There are 15 cases in 4 types of different grapgs!
+There are 15 cases in 4 types of different graphs!

 The conduct of the game is ultimately to eat as many Pokemons as possible in as little movement and time as possible.\
 Depending on the amount of Pokemon that agent ate his speed increased.
 That is, the more Pokemon he eats, the faster his speed will increase (depend on the pokemon value).\